DataDog/hiring-engineers/answers.md

 5. We now have a searchable Timeboard!
 We can search for particular **bird_sighting** event, filtered by particular logged out features.
 We can overlay these events on the weather patterns from step 4.

 With this tool we can now try to correlate particular bird-sightings, in almost real-time, with weather patterns.
-Here's one hypothesis to test -
+Here's one hypothesis to test:

 Dark-eyed juncos are known as snowbirds, because they appear around the time of the first snowfall.
 But does the data actually validate this?

 Can we correlate the appearance of these birds, with snow, or with a temperature drop?
 Or would we have to add in additional measured variables?
 Unlike other systems that purely measure historical correlation, Datadog allows us to monitor in real-time - a large number of dark-eyed juncos on a hot day would be an anomaly, and our system could flag it!